Dipsingh/dipsingh.github.io/_posts/2022-3-13-NetworkOptimization-MaxFlow-Problems.md

 ![Flow assingment](/images/post10/max_flow_graph.png "Max Flow assignment")

+So we found how much we can send more from SEA to IAD, but the resulting flows are not assigned to the shortest path.

 ## Minimum Cost Flow

-So we looked at an algorithm to find the Maximum Flow through the network, but the resulting flows were not assigned to the shortest path.
-Now, what if we want to see the demands satisfied with the Minimum Cost path.
+What if we want to see the demands satisfied with the Minimum Cost path.
 Also, let's extend the problem by adding another demand location from ORD -> IAD.
 We will assume that both ORD and SEA demands are split equally for simplicity.